julianfigueroaGL/gorilla-cast-docs/docs/advanced/components/components.md

 ## Why is important the communication between components

-Creating a Vue.js app you need to make the components as isolated as they can be, this would make them in reusable and decoupled/loosely coupled shape.
+Creating a Vue.js app you need to make the components as isolated as they can be, this will make them in reusable and decoupled/loosely coupled shape.

 ## Main types of communication between components